SuperLocalMemory Logo — Local AI Memory Layer

 +

 No. The architecture is fully local.
 All storage uses on-device SQLite databases with no external network calls or telemetry.
+Optional cloud backup (V3.4.10+) lets you sync to Google Drive or GitHub — you control when and where.

 Does SuperLocalMemory work with CI/CD pipelines and agent frameworks?